gitlabhq/gitlabhq/doc/integration/vault.md

    1. Go to your Vault UI (example: [http://127.0.0.1:8200/ui/vault/auth?with=oidc](http://127.0.0.1:8200/ui/vault/auth?with=oidc)).
    1. If the `OIDC` method is not currently selected, open the dropdown and select it.
-   1. Click the **Sign in With GitLab** button, which will open a modal window:
+   1. Click the **Sign in With GitLab** button, which opens a modal window:

       ![Sign into Vault with GitLab](img/sign_into_vault_with_gitlab_v12_6.png)

    1. Click **Authorize** on the modal to allow Vault to sign in through GitLab.
-This will redirect you back to your Vault UI as a signed-in user.
+This redirects you back to your Vault UI as a signed-in user.

       ![Authorize Vault to connect with GitLab](img/authorize_vault_with_gitlab_v12_6.png)